gopala-kr/Quantum-Dots/10-Space-2.0/Sci-Fi.md

 -------------

-    Human Civilization History was shaped by mythology..
+    Civilizations History is shaped by mythology..
 Science Fiction is the mythology of future..

 -----------------
 ![Fantasy-Diagram-2](https://the-artifice.com/wp-content/uploads/2018/10/Fantasy-Diagram-2.jpg)